guythunder101/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope
+accessibility of a variable in a function
 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript
+closure is a feature where a inner function has access to the outer enclosing function's variables.
+It's created when a function can access another function's variable. it's importent so we don't have to reuse variables
 ## Introduction

 This challenge focuses on both scope and closures.